 Some verified retrofit technologies may result in emission reductions for one pollutant and emissions increases for another.
-Any analysis of retrofit projects for SIPs or conformity purposes should include all pollutants for which the project area is nonattainment or maintenance that are affected by the retrofit project, including any that increase as a result of the retrofit technology used.
+Any analysis of retrofit projects for SIPs or conformity purposes should include all pollutants for which the project area is designated as nonattainment or maintenance that are affected by the retrofit project, including those that might increase in emissions as a result of the retrofit technology used.
+An emissions increase from a retrofit is entered in MOVES as a negative number (e.g., a retrofit that results in a 10% increase in emissions would be entered as -0.10).